 - Collaborated with Common Sense Media and Media Literacy Now in launching important media literacy and digital citizenship legislative campaign

-- Launched plans for 11th National NAMLE Conference (Engaging Citizens, Building Community) in Chicago June 26-28, 2017
+- Preparing for and facilitating 11th National NAMLE Conference (Engaging Citizens, Building Community) in Chicago June 26-28, 2017

 Our work is more essential than ever before and we need your support to continue it.
 We would greatly appreciate it if you would consider supporting media literacy education with a tax-deductible donation to NAMLE’s work in helping individuals grow as responsible citizens, productive students, and dynamic teachers.
 Every dollar counts.